rivaldo-maciel/rivaldo-maciel/README.md

 <img src="./octocat.png" width="330" align="right" >
 My name is Rivaldo, I'm 23 years old, I currently live in the city of Cruzília-MG.
 I'm studying web development at Trybe for which I've already completed the Front End module.
 I'm currently in the Back End module.

 I am fascinated by everything that involves technology.
 Since I got my first computer in 2009, to this day it has become my favorite hobby, whether for gaming, image editing or developing personal/study projects.
-In addition to coding, I like to listen to musical_note music, watch films and film_projector series and I can't wait for a good conversation with my speaking_head friends!
+In addition to coding, I like to listen to music 🎵, watch films and series 🎥 and I can't wait for a good conversation with my friends 🗣️!

 <div class="skills">